zerovm/zerocloud/doc/Servlets.md

     output
     </pre>

-    All other devices must have a path attribute
+    All other devices must have a path attribute.
+There can be *exactly one* output device without a path.

     If the device is a 'system image' it also does not have a path, its path is predefined in `zerovm_sysimage_devices` configuration directive